mibuthu/wp-event-list/readme.txt

 = How do I use styled text and images in the event descriptions? = Event List uses the built-in Wordpress WYSIWYG editor.
 It's exactly the same process you use when creating Posts or Pages.

+= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "sc_event_list" class which located in "php/sc_event-list.php" in the plugin folder and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
+Another possibility would be to call the wordpress function "do_shortcode()".

 == Screenshots ==